Health Care Providers Are Vital Partners to Help Patients Quit Tobacco

 When providers ask about tobacco use and advise their patients to quit, it can double the chance that person will make a quit attempt.1 Offering brief, simple advice to patients about their quitting options helps increase the likelihood they will quit.2

-Pharmacists in Oregon can soon prescribe counseling and quit smoking medications on the spot.
+Pharmacists in Oregon can now prescribe counseling and quit smoking medications on the spot.

 If you are a pharmacist and are interested in providing quit tobacco services at your pharmacy, including free prescriptions for Nicotine Replacement Therapy (NRT), click here to learn about the certification process through the Oregon State University College of Pharmacy.